-With a combined population of over 1.8 million residents, the region has historically been one of the fastest growing population centers in the country.
+With a combined population of almost 2.2 million residents in 2017, the region has historically been one of the fastest growing population centers in the country.
 The population growth rate continues to surpass the national and state rates as more and more people are attracted to the area’s high-tech economy, relatively high-paying jobs, abundant education options, world-class healthcare centers, and low cost of living, Moreover, the region’s high quality of life, nationally renowned universities, mild weather and expansive transportation network adds to the area’s appeal.

 Driven by the young demographics of the area, with an average age of 31, household formation has surged past even the region’s phenomenal population expansion, with Durham’s households developing at 1.81 percent per year and Raleigh’s households expanding at a breathtaking 4.74 percent per annum since 2000.
 This incredible growth in households underpins the region’s voracious appetite for multifamily housing due to the young, transient workforce and student population.
-Household income levels in the Triangle are higher than that of the nation and the state due to the knowledge-based, high skill employment at RTP and the major universities; residents in the Raleigh MSA especially garner extremely high median incomes of $58,554 a year, fully $16,498 higher than that of the median U.S. household.
+Household income levels in the Triangle are higher than that of the nation and the state due to the knowledge-based, high skill employment at RTP and the major universities.

 Favorable Business Climate